zcyy0/Long-horizon-agent-rl-craftax/README.md

 simultaneously — and the result replicates: a second teacher trained from a different random seed scored 11.75 reward with the same 90% survival, beating the frozen LLM at p<0.001 on all three metrics again.
-And PPO, on this budget, is statistically indistinguishable from not training at all — an earlier and better-looking PPO result from this project did not survive a properly powered evaluation, which is a story told honestly in the report.
+And PPO, on this budget, is statistically indistinguishable from not training at all.

 ### 2. But they know different things — and each dies of what it doesn't know

-- The LLMs walk the deep tech chain straight out of the box (iron in 14 of 60 worlds), because Minecraft folklore contains that chain.
+- The LLMs walk the deep tech chain straight out of the box (iron in 14 of 60 worlds).
 The world model never found iron on the surface: its exploration never reached the ore.
 - The LLMs also **die of thirst**.
-Minecraft has no thirst meter, so the prior has no such habit — and 3,200 decisions of PPO did not patch the hole.
+The LLM prior has no such habit — and 3,200 decisions of PPO did not patch the hole.
 The world model learned the meters this game actually has and survives 90% of its episodes.
 - One floor down, in a dungeon nobody trained on, the pattern inverts precisely.
 The